network dandelionBlack outline of a dandelion seedhead resembling a network diagram

 What if we built software to run on very low spec, low power machines, that was a federated social media server for 50 people but could never grow to support more than that?
 You could use something like SQLite instead of a "real" database because you'd never realistically have to support a lot of writes to the DB.
 You could run on a raspberry pi.

 There are some federated servers that fit this bill already.
-Pleroma is a Twitter style server that extremely light on its use of resources.
+GoToSocial is a Twitter style server that extremely light on its use of resources.
 And Write Freely, a federated Medium-style blogging server, is incredibly lean as well.

 More on scale